ReedCollegeMATH241/Rproject/write-up.md

 #### Initial Observations
 Reading from a csv file which was the write-out of a `twListToDF` call has removed a certain amount of data.
 I am not exactly sure why this is but the various emoji's and the like have been removed.
 In order to avoid this one might try a different storage medium.
 For example one could try using the `twitteR` package's `search_twitter_and_store` command to store to a database, which I attempted to do but ultimately had to abandon.
 Part of this data loss seems due to my using `iconv(text,'ASCII', to='UTF-8-MAC', sub='byte')` on the imported data set.
-This was a necessary step due to issues with the strings.
+This was a necessary step due to issues with illegal strings produced from reading the csv.

 Looking at the content of the tweets, it's clear that the sentiment analysis is going to be difficult, since many of the tweets are just declarative sentences.
 This is due to a flaw inherent in the project's design, which is that we lack the sophistication to select tweets where people are expressing opinions.
-One thought as for how that might be done is to use the statusSource field provided in the lists obtained from the `twitteR` packages `searchTwitter` function, in order to eliminate generic tweets sent from applications.
+One thought as for how that might be done is to use the statusSource field provided in the lists obtained from the `twitteR` packages `searchTwitter` function in order to eliminate generic tweets sent from applications.

 Another minor problem is the lack of sentence structure.
 On the one hand, `qdap` relies heavily on a regular sentence structure to apply its functions, however one will almost never get that with twitter data.
 So it can't be helped.
 The `polarity` function which we will be using expects whole sentences, but right now we have whole tweets for input.
-However, after reviewing the theory behind how the function, it seems to turn it into sentences will lead to an inevitable loss of data.
+However, after reviewing the theory behind how the function operates I will use tweets for input anyway.
 On the other hand, the `sentiment` package will not have any problems with this.

 #### Basic Analysis